easybill/minio-builds/README.md

 env GOOS=linux GOARCH=[amd64|arm64] CGO_ENABLED=0 go build
 ```

-## Automation

-This repository uses GitHub Actions to:
-1. Check for new MinIO releases daily
-2. Download the source code
-3. Build binaries for Linux platforms
-4. Create a GitHub release with the binaries
-5. Link to the official MinIO release notes

 ## License

 MinIO is licensed under the GNU AGPLv3.
 See the [official MinIO repository](https://github.com/minio/minio) for details.